pixeline/php-in-the-browser/README.md

 Installation
 ============
 Unpack in a folder of your choice, accessible to your localhost.
-I have it sitting at http://localhost/php.
-Whenever i need to test some php function, i throw some test code in the text area hit "process" and voilà, i have my answer in both RAW and HTML formats.
+(I have it sitting at http://localhost/php ).
+Whenever I need to test some php function, I throw some test code in the textarea, hit "process" and voilà, I have my answer in both RAW and HTML formats.

 Credits
 =======